cap-js-community/feature-toggle-library/docs/concepts/index.md

   [Feature Vector Provider]({{ site.baseurl }}/plugin/#feature-vector-provider).
 - _files_: are configuration files read _during initialization_.
 Files can be either in JSON or YAML format.
 For details see [Configuration Usage]({{ site.baseurl }}/usage/#configuration).
-This layer takes precedence over auto and the order of the files determines their precedence, with the last occurrence of a configuration overriding previous occurrences.
+This layer takes precedence over auto and the order of the files determines their precedence, with the _last occurrence_ for each toggle overriding previous occurrences.
 - _runtime_: are configurations passed just-in-time for initialization.
 This layer takes precedence over auto and files.